RedPitaya/RedPitaya/doc/quickStart/needs.rst

    * 4GB (up to 32GB) Class 10 micro SD card with pre-loaded Red Pitaya OS,
    * Ethernet cable.

+Additional Required Items not supplied with the STEM kits:

+   * computer with internet browser (Chrome browser recommended),
+   * router with DHCP server enabled and access to the internet.

 .. note::

    Red Pitaya should not be powered from a power supply that is <2A